 Long-term use of oral contraceptives containing higher amounts of Progestin has been linked to thinning of the uterine lining and uterine atrophy.
 The longer a woman uses progestin, the increased chance for a weak and thin uterine lining.

 If you know you have a thin uterine lining it is essential you work to nourish and increase the endometrium once again.
-It may also helpful to learn about using natural therapies to aid in healing damaged tissues.
+It may also be helpful to learn about using natural therapies to aid in healing damaged tissues.
 If damaged tissues are not healed, they may never function properly ever again.
 If you are going for IUI or IVF and the uterine lining is not thick enough, those procedures may be cancelled.

 Get Moving: Exercise!

 No matter the reason for thin uterine lining, be sure to move your body each and every day.
-If you have a desk job this is very important.
+If you have a desk job, this is very important.
 Sitting all day compresses the reproductive organs.
-Walking is simple and moves the hips, allowing great blood flow to the uterus.
+Walking is simple and moves the hips, allowing greater blood flow to the uterus.
 Fertility Yoga is also an excellent way to enhance circulation to the reproductive organs.
 It helps to reduce stress, which helps to keep the uterine artery open.
 Be sure you are moving and stretching your legs, hips, abdomen and back to provide adequate circulation to the reproductive organs.

 Prepare with a Fertility Cleanse